cdig/cd-module/README.md

 ### Codekit -> Gulp
 We're killing CodeKit, and switching to Gulp.
 Sean will have a foundation for this on Monday.

-### Bower -> npm
+### Bower -> NPM
-We're switching to npm, so that we can use shrinkwrap, and so that we don't have BOTH bower_components and node_modules.
+cd-module no longer contains any html/css/js — that all lives in Asset Packs now. cd-module is just some tooling you'll use to assemble modules.

 ### Asset Packs [Draft]
 The built-in styling is almost completely neutral.
 It is designed as an abstract styling interface.
 It includes a thin reference implementation, using our new company colors and Lato (and any other fonts or styles that are used in EVERY module).
 You can make and install Asset Packs to unlock other colors and fonts.
 Asset Packs build on the initial abstraction and override the reference implementation, or introduce new elements in addition to the built in ones.